GalleryDrink This Now: Pestle Tea

 You can make pestle tea for yourself at home using whatever nuts, seeds, and teas you like—I'm looking forward to trying a pistachio-enriched Assam.
-A stone mortar and pestle remain the best tools to do so.
+A stone or ceramic mortar and pestle remain the best tools to do so.
 A blender or food processor will work in a pinch, but the high-speed machines burn off some of the nuts' aromatic oils.
 You can also do what some Hakka Chinese do, and use a pre-ground mix straight with got tea.

 But the real thing is really worth it, a fine beverage from the past that deserves some modern appreciation.